Discovering Niche Perfumeries in Paris

 32 Rue du Bourg Tibourg, 75004 Paris

-Anyone who knows perfume, knows L’Artisan Parfumeur, which is a Parisian institution since the early 1970s; a fact which its small, discreet perfumeries don’t scream.
-Its Rue du Bourg Tibourg outlet is calm modesty and yet offers all their range from early loves like Mure et Musc which launched in 1978 to its latest works like Champ de Baies, a ripe fruit meets musk affair of 2018.
+Anyone who knows perfume, knows L’Artisan Parfumeur, which is a Parisian institution since the early 1970s; a fact which its small, discrete perfumeries don’t scream.
+Its Rue du Bourg Tibourg outlet is calm modesty and yet offers all their range from early loves like Mure et Musc which launched in 1978 to one of my favourites Champ de Baies, a ripe fruit meets musk affair.

 11 Rue des Francs Bourgeois, 75004 Paris

 Know and love Le Labo?
 Then you’ll want to seek out Bon Parfumeur, which has a similar ‘semi-bespoke’ model of perfume selling.
-After two years development, Bon Parfumeur, a truly new and disruptive Parisian brand, launched in 2016 with a set range of fragrances designed to be layered, mixed and matched and coveted by numbers – like Le Labo, the brand favours labels such as 402: Vanille / Caramel / Santal.
+After two years development, Bon Parfumeur, a disruptive Parisian brand that is now fairly international, launched a decade ago with a set range of fragrances designed to be layered, mixed and matched and coveted by numbers.
+Like Le Labo, the brand favours labels such as 402: Vanille / Caramel / Santal.

 This style of perfume buying suits us as we feel we get ‘personalised’ but without the hefty price tag.
-What’s not to love about spending an hour designing your own perfume by numbers ?
+It’s a fun way to indulge in perfume shopping with the family in tow as you can share and critique each other’s combinations.
+What’s not to love about spending an hour designing your own perfume by numbers?

 In a similar spirit of pioneering, the original set of fragrances were created by new, upcoming noses and selected by somewhat greater nez.
 A kind of democracy entering the established Parisian perfumery world.

-Juliette has a Gun, Maison Francis Kurkdjian and Dyptyque are other niche names that I visited and can recommend.
+Juliette has a Gun, Maison Francis Kurkdjian and Diptyque are other niche names that I visited and can recommend.

 I hope you’ll walk the niche perfumeries in Paris around Le Marais and just beyond, where you can easily spend a day diving in one door after another.
-There are perfumery in Paris tours you can do but just download a Google primed with markers and you’re good to go at your own pace.
-With my son now well on the way to being a capable evaluator, I’ve company enough!
+There are perfumery in Paris tours you can do, but just download my custom Google map below, primed with markers for all of these locations (including the ones I didn’t have time to step into this time!), and you’re good to go at your own pace.